Dr. Nicolay Rusnachenko

 (Oral Presentation)

 Introduction of sentiment attitudes extraction task.
-Includes developed dataset with related experiments.
+Includes developed RuSentRel with related experiments.

 Methods of Lexicon Integration with Machine Learning for Sentiment Analysis System